DUZAKH/RandomLuck/README.md

-# 9Luck
+# RandomLuck

 mini project about black cats and luck...

-This game conceptually focuses on the perception of chance, there is no merit or end to this work.
+This game conceptually focuses on the perception of chance, randomness, and the concept of merit and ending (neverending?).

 [Play it!](https://duzakh.github.io/RandomLuck)